-Wednesday 8 hours;

-Thursday 8 hours;

-Friday Off;

-Saturday 4 hours.
+Wednesday 8 hours; Thursday 8 hours; Friday Off; Saturday 4 hours.

 If he is called back at 1:00 p.m.
 Saturday to work four (4) hours in the afternoon, is he entitled to time and one-half?
 The answer is "no" for the reason that the Agreement stipulates that overtime will only be paid on the one basis.
 In other words, we cannot pay overtime twice on the same time.
-However, in the letter of October 18, 1946, Powell River Company Limited and Pacific Mills Limited did agree to include Sunday time and designated holidays time in the forty-four (44) hour week (amended to forty (40) hours 1952-53), even though time and one-half had been paid and there is no intention of broadening it at this time.
+However, in the letter of October 18, 1946, Powell River Company Limited and Pacific Mills Limited did agree to include Sunday time and designated holidays time in the forty-four (44) hour week (amended to forty (40) hours 1952-53), even though time and one-half had been paid on it.
+They did not agree to include any other time on which time and onehalf had been paid and there is no intention of broadening it at this time.
 On this principle, therefore, in the case above, the hours the employee worked on Tuesday, his designated day off, are eliminated from inclusion in the forty-four (44) hour week (amended to forty (40) hours 1952-53).